 A version of this article was originally published on Aug.
 28, following the on-air shooting of a WDBJ news team in Roanoke, Virginia.
-It is being republished after yet another mass shooting, this time at a social services center in San Bernardino, California.
+It is being republished after the mass shooting at a community college in Oregon.

 Sen. Chris Murphy (D-Conn.) hammered congressional inaction on gun violence in an interview with The Huffington Post.

 "Congress' silence in the face of this rash of mass shootings has become complicity," Murphy said.
 "We are essentially sending a message of quiet endorsement of these murders."